ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+he heart like songs of birds,
+Vet whose utterance prudence girds.
+Beautiful hands are those that do
+Work that is earnest, and brave and true,
+Moment by moment a long life through.
+Beautiful feet are those that go
+i in kindly ministries to and fro—
+Down lowliest w ays, if God wills it so.
+Beautiful shoulders are those that bear
+, vaseless burdens of homely care
+With patient grace and daily prayer.
 Beautiful lives are those that bless—
 Silent rivers of happiness.
 Whose hidden fountains but few may guess